 Using password protection or secure cloud systems when sharing data between committee members and/or group convenors.

-Paying for firewall security to be put onto Committee Members' laptops or other devices.
+Confirming that adequate firewall security is in place on Committee Members' laptops or other devices

-The U3A has contracted for services from with the following 3rd party data processors:
+The U3A has contracted for services with the following 3rd party data processors:

+GPEX, a division of Greenford Printing Co Ltd

 The committee has scrutinised the Terms and Conditions of each supplier and judge that they are GDPR compliant.
-This is only required where you have contracted with a 3rd party

 Subject Access Request

 U3A members are entitled to request access to the information that is held by the U3A.
 The request needs to be received in the form of a written request to the Membership Secretary of the U3A.
-On receipt of the request, the request will be formally acknowledged and dealt with within 14 days unless there are exceptional circumstances as to why the request cannot be granted.
+On receipt of the request, the U3A will use reasonable endeavours to ensure that the request will be formally acknowledged and dealt with within 14 days unless there are exceptional circumstances as to why the request cannot be granted.
 The U3A will provide a written response detailing all information held on the member.
 A record shall be kept of the date of the request and the date of the response.

 Data Breach Notification